jordibruin/cooldown/README.md

 ⚠️ Root access

 To toggle Low Power Mode, Cooldown uses Terminal commands that require root access.
 That is why the app will ask you to authenticate with TouchID on every toggle.
-I'm looking into ways around this, so if you have any suggestions let me know @jordibruin.
+I found a work around for this where the app will call a shortcut (that only needs to be approved once).